Skip to main content

 IQAir AirVisual Pro vs. Airthings View Plus

-The Airthings View Plus costs $200 less and includes radon detection, which the AirVisual Pro lacks entirely.
+The Airthings View Plus is priced similarly and includes radon detection, which the AirVisual Pro lacks entirely.
 If radon is a concern in your area, the Airthings is the clear winner.
 However, if particle accuracy and real-time outdoor AQI data matter more to you, the AirVisual Pro is in a different league.
 The 7-inch touchscreen also makes the AirVisual Pro far more practical as a standalone device without needing your phone.

 Specs